emmalexandria/hugo-blog/content/posts/rust-nice-bits/index.md

 }
 ```

 It would let you do the same exact thing: get the debug representation of an object and pass it into Regex.
 However, that is not an implicit conversion in Rust.
 It has to be explicitly written out in code, available for reference.
-The closest equivalent to implicit type casting that's really available is using the `as` keyword, which will silently truncate data if one value doesn't fit in its new type.
+The closest equivalent to implicit type casting that's really available is using the `as` keyword, which will silently truncate data if the value doesn't fit in its new type.

 This flexibility also gives you the power to write some really fucked up code if you want.
 Here's a classic of mine: